Donor Eggs for Surrogacy

 We will further monitor blood levels of estrogen and progesterone.
-Your surrogate mother will have a weekly medical appointment — the regularity of the appointments will be tailored, depending on specific cases.
+Your gestational carrier will have a weekly medical appointment — the regularity of the appointments will be tailored, depending on specific cases.

 Step 6 | Birth of Baby

-A C-section is scheduled and the Intended parents are required to travel to Tabasco for the birth of the baby.
-The breastfeeding arrangement for the baby is pre-determined by the Intended Parent/Surrogate Mother contract.
+A C-section is scheduled and the Intended parents are required to travel to Mexico for the birth of the baby.
+The breastfeeding arrangement for the baby is pre-determined by the Intended Parent/Gestational Carrier contract.